kuanhungchen/awesome-tiny-object-detection/README.md

 * (04/19):
     * Add paper for _The Power of Tiling for Small Object Detection_
+    * Add article and video for _Tackling the Small Object Problem in Object Detection_
 * (03/26):
     * Add paper and code for _Learning Calibrated-Guidance for Object Detection in Aerial Images_
 * (03/20):